-Our highest purpose is to operate with integrity in order to provide innovative, creative, sustainable solutions that a community or individual can use in a sustainable manner and that will contribute to improvement in our communities.
+Our purpose is to operate with integrity, to provide innovative, creative, effective solutions that a community or individual can use in a sustainable manner, and that will contribute to community improvement.

 The mandate of The Community Training and Development Centre is providing training and development through specialized programs and services, which positively influence individual and community growth.